 Camp Hawkins provides opportunities for children 9 years old to young adult with Autism/Asperger’s to grow socially and emotionally through motivating peer-group experiences in a beautiful overnight camp setting at Camp Twin Lakes Will-A-Way.

 Camp Journey provides opportunities for children 9 years old to young adult with Autism/Asperger’s to grow socially and emotionally through motivating peer-group experiences in a beautiful overnight camp setting.

-Camp Sparrowwood is designed specifically for campers with mild to moderate developmental disabilities in a faith based setting.
+Sparrowwood At Camp Glisson is designed specifically for campers with mild to moderate developmental disabilities in a faith based setting.
 Dahlonega.

 Wellspring Camp is a non-profit, non-denominational Christian camp for children and adults (ages 8 through adult) with disabilities and special needs.
 Jefferson.